 Key Takeaways

-- The AR turnover ratio is an efficiency ratio that measures how many times a year (or set accounting period) that a company collects its average accounts receivable.
+- The AR turnover ratio is an efficiency ratio that measures how many times a year (or set accounting period) a company collects its average accounts receivable.

 - To calculate the AR turnover down to the day, divide your ratio by 365.
 This is the average number of days it takes customers to pay their debt.